mila-ai4h/ai4h_databank/README.md

 - Question reformulation: When a user asks a question, it gets reformulated to be more "optimized" for retrieval using chatGPT
 - Number of sources: A user can select how many sources to include in a query to chatGPT (default: 3)
 - Documents validation: Given a generated answer, for each source, do an entailment problem to find out which of the sources support the given answer.
 This is useful to filter out "less relevant" sources but comes at an added cost/latency.
-- Hybrid retrieval: Augment the retrieval process using BM25.
 - Finetuning: We support finetuning of the question validator using the OpenAI API.